 |Tweets by LSUEnergy|

-The Center for Energy Studies will host its annual Energy Summit™ on Wednesday, October 18, 2017.
-The theme for this year’s event is “Operating in a New Energy World.”
+The Center for Energy Studies will host its annual fall event, Energy Summit,™ on Wednesday, October 24.
+The theme of this year's conference is "Louisiana's Place in the Global Energy Economy."

-The Center for Energy Studies has awarded scholarships for the 2017-18 academic year to four students majoring in energy-related fields.
+The Center for Energy Studies recently awarded scholarships for the 2018-19 academic year to three LSU students pursuing energy-related fields of study and careers.